skip to main content

 Weird dreams

-Also totally normal to be having wackier, scarier or more vivid dreams than you did pre-pregnancy.
+It's also normal to be having wackier, scarier or more vivid dreams than you did pre-pregnancy.
 Doctors say the rise in progesterone can cause insomnia, messing with your usual REM cycles.
 (Late in pregnancy, it could be stress, snoring or the need to pee that keeps you up.)
 When you wake in the middle of a sleep cycle, you’re more likely to remember your crazy dream.

 Sore breasts

-Right now, increased blood flow and the beginning of milk gland development are probably making your breasts super sore or tender.
+Increased blood flow and the beginning of milk gland development are probably making your breasts super sore or tender.
 Supportive bras and tanks can help them feel better, as can trading underwires for soft, supportive cups.

 Spotting

 A little bit of blood can be nerve-wracking but spotting during pregnancy doesn’t always mean there’s a problem.
-In fact, 20 percent of pregnant people have spotting in the first trimester—often as a sign of implantation—and it’s not usually a sign of an issue.
+In fact, 20 percent of pregnant women have spotting in the first trimester—often as a sign of implantation—and it’s not usually a sign of an issue.
 Spotting means it’s lighter than a typical period—just a few drops here and there, as opposed to a flow—and the blood can be red, pink or brown.
 It wouldn’t be enough blood to cover a panty liner.
 If you’re experiencing more than that, or are concerned, be sure to call your healthcare provider.

 No symptoms

-Though the majority of pregnant people start to feel symptoms around 6 weeks pregnant, some don’t.
+Though the majority of people start to feel symptoms around 6 weeks pregnant, some don’t.
 Some don’t experience any morning sickness at all during their first trimester.

 Pregnancy Symptoms Coming Up In Week 7: